 This chapter explores what criminal groups are active in the Netherlands, in what illegal markets they operate, and how large these illegal markets are.
 This has been done by analysing the database of the Dutch PPO (Public Prosecution Office).
 For the purpose of the OCP Project, access was granted to the complete PPO database, which was used to obtain an overview of organised crime in the Netherlands.
-Only the most serious and relevant cases were selected from the dataset (see the Methodological Annex for details).
-The PPO database, after filtering, consists of 12,946 suspects in 4.397 cases.
+Only the most serious and relevant cases were selected from the database, after filtering, consists of 12,946 suspects in 4,397 cases.